A review and sample photos of the MS-Optics APOQUALIA-H 50mm F3.5 lens used with a digital rangefinder camera and a mirrorless camera.

 3.Summary

-In conclusion, to sum up the APOQUALIA-H 50mm F3.5, it is the second standard lens released by Ms-Optics, and although it is a Heliar-type lens with modest specifications, it has a lens construction with a small number of glass elements that produces clear images, making it a lens that experts will love.
+In conclusion, to summarize the APOQUALIA-H 50mm F3.5, it is the second standard lens released by Ms-Optics.
+While it has modest specifications as a Heliar-type lens, its simple lens construction with fewer glass elements results in excellent image clarity, making it a lens favored by discerning photographers.

 As of 2024, the Xenotar-type XENOMAX 50mm F3.5 with the same specifications has improved image quality and the lens barrel size is almost the same as this lens, so if you are not particular about the Heliar format, the XENOMAX may be easier to obtain.